Growth Plate Fracture

 Canadian Orthopaedic Association

 Growth Plate Fractures.
 Ortho Info—American Academy of Orthopedic Surgeons website.
-Available at: http://orthoinfo.aaos.org/topic.cfm?topic=A00040.
+Available at: https://orthoinfo.aaos.org/en/diseases--conditions/growth-plate-fractures.
 Updated October 2014.
-Accessed August 30, 2017.
+Accessed September 19, 2019.

 When your child needs a cast.
 Kids Health—Nemours Foundation website.
 Available at: http://kidshealth.org/parent/system/med%5Fprocedures/casts.html.
-Updated August 2015.
-Accessed August 30, 2017.
+Updated May 2018.
+Accessed September 19, 2019.